How to Cite a PDF in APA, MLA & Chicago Style

 How to Cite a PDF in MLA Format

-The MLA format uses a container system that is very useful for citing PDFs.
+The MLA citation format uses a container system that is very useful for citing PDFs.
 The source itself (the article) is in the first container, and the website or database where you found the PDF is in the second.
 MLA style also gives you the option to specify the file format.
 For a PDF you’ve saved to your computer, you can end the citation with “PDF download.”
 This is a clear and helpful piece of information for your reader.
 The MLA’s own style guide offers great advice, especially for sources found through databases like Google Scholar, as seen in their post on how to cite a PDF from Google Scholar.

 Author’s Last Name, First Name.
 “Title of Article.”
 Title of Magazine, vol. #, no. #, Day Month Year, pp. page-range.
 Name of Website or Database, URL or DOI.